wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 Inside of that, we need to grab the rates and the find the rate that they are converting to.
 You could do that like so: `ratesByBase.CAD.rates.USD`.

-But because those property keys are variables within our function, we need to use square brackets to accces those object properties.
+But because those property keys are variables within our function, we need to use square brackets to access those object properties.

 ![](@attachment/Clipboard_2020-05-26-07-36-20.png) 16:36